Funding opportunity

 • pursuing a compelling vision around specific questions of importance or critical knowledge gaps, not through open ended discovery research programmes

-For round two, we welcome outline applications to address challenges under the following themes, which may address all or part of our remit, including discovery, understanding mechanism, and development of concepts or interventions for prevention or treatment:
+For round two, applications are addressing challenges under the following themes, and may address all or part of MRC remit, including discovery, understanding mechanism, and development of concepts or interventions for prevention or treatment:

 Your challenge may focus on a single theme or be relevant to more than one theme.